A.J. Dillon Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Recent Performances

-- In last week's matchup with the Seahawks, Dillon racked up 66 yards on 21 carries while scoring two touchdowns on the ground.
+- Last week against the Seahawks, Dillon rushed for 66 yards on 21 carries while scoring two touchdowns.

-- He chipped in with two receptions for 62 yards in the passing game.

 Dillon's Green Bay Teammates